desyn8686/Tudo/README.md

 #### Keybinds

 ##### Insert mode
 In insert mode, keystrokes are sent through to edit the selected text.
-Hitting <Enter> or <Esc> will return the user to command mode.
+Hitting 'enter' or 'esc' will return the user to command mode.

 ##### Command mode